 Our Group adheres to clean and compliant operations, strict compliance with the Criminal Law of the People's Republic of China, Anti-Money Laundering Law of the People's Republic of China, Guidelines for Integrity and Self-discipline of the Communist Party of China, the Guidance on Strengthening Integrity Risk Prevention and Control and other relevant Chinese laws, regulations and guidelines that have a significant impact on us and are related to the prevention of bribery, extortion, fraud and money laundering.
-In order to build an integrity and compliance culture for the whole Group, we have carried out the project of Construction of Integrity Risk Prevention and Control System of Shanghai Jian Qiao University, introducing risk management theory and modern quality management methods into our integrity risk prevention and control Manual of Integrity Risk for Shanghai Jian Qiao University, which divided our integrity risk internal control into school-level and business-level, and established the implementation flow chart of integrity risk project to effectively fight against fraud, corruption and abuse of power.
+In order to build an integrity and compliance culture for the whole Group, we have carried out the project of Construction of Integrity Risk Prevention and Control System of Shanghai Jian Qiao University, introducing risk management theory and modern quality management methods into our integrity risk prevention and control system, to control and supervise in power operation process.
+We have formulated Internal Control Manual of Integrity Risk for Shanghai Jian Qiao University, which divided our integrity risk internal control into school-level and business-level, and established the implementation flow chart of integrity risk project to effectively fight against fraud, corruption and abuse of power.
 We also formulated the Compilation Document of Integrity Risk Prevention and Control Related System for Shanghai Jian Qiao University, which is a compilation of all the system documents related to integrity risk prevention and control as a normative guideline for all teachers and staff to promote integrity in their daily business operations.
-In terms of mechanism construction, we implement the ISO9001 quality management system, allowing the integrity risk prevention and control system to be properly implemented.
+In terms of mechanism construction, we implement the ISO 9001 quality management system, allowing the integrity risk prevention and control system to be properly implemented.